Mental Health Facilities Pomona, CA

 Aurora Charter Oak Hospital - 7.5 miles from Pomona, CA

 Aurora Charter Oak Hospital is a mental health treatment center in Covina, CA, located at 1161 East Covina Boulevard, 91724 zip code area.
-Aurora Charter Oak Hospital provides partial hospitalization/day treatment, outpatient treatment and hospital inpatient treatment.
-Aurora Charter Oak Hospital offers behavior modification, couples/family therapy and cognitive behavioral therapy to adults, seniors 65 or older and young adults.
+Aurora Charter Oak Hospital provides hospital inpatient treatment, outpatient treatment and partial hospitalization/day treatment.
+Aurora Charter Oak Hospital offers activity therapy, couples/family therapy and trauma therapy to children / adolescents, seniors 65 or older and adults.
 Aurora Charter Oak Hospital also supports people requiring dual diagnosis treatment and people with serious mental illness.
-Additional services at Aurora Charter Oak Hospital consist of suicide prevention services, illness management and recovery and case management.
+Additional services at Aurora Charter Oak Hospital consist of illness management and recovery, case management and education services.

 Learn More